American Mathematics Competitions: AMC 10 and AMC 12

-The AMC 10 and AMC 12 are 25 question, 75-minute multiple choice competitions in secondary school mathematics containing problems which can be understood and solved with pre-calculus concepts.
+The AMC 10 and AMC 12 are 25 question, 75-minute multiple choice competitions in secondary school mathematics containing problems which can be understood and solved with precalculus concepts.
+The AMC 10 and AMC 12 are held annually in November.
 Calculators have not been allowed on the AMC 10/12 since 2008.

 High scores on the AMC 10 or 12 can qualify the participant for the American Invitational Mathematics Examination (AIME).
-On the AMC 10, the top 2.5% make it, typically around 100 to 115 points.
-On the AMC 12, the top 5% make it, typically around 85 to 95 points.

 The competitions are scored based on the number of questions answered correctly and the number of questions left blank.
 A student receives 6 points for each question answered correctly, 1.5 points for each question left blank, and 0 points for incorrect answers.
 Thus, a student who answers 24 correctly, leaves 1 blank, and misses 0 gets $24 \times 6 + 1.5 \times 1 = 145.5$ points.
-The maximum possible score is $25 \times 6 = 150$ points; in 2020, the AMC 12 had a total of 18 perfect scores between its two administrations, and the AMC 10 also had 18.
+The maximum possible score is $25 \times 6 = 150$ points.
+In 2020, the AMC 12 had a total of 18 perfect scores between its two administrations, and the AMC 10 also had 18.